Abbe-and-Gabbe/trailblazer_mono/README.md

 - Database (postgres)
 - DBMS (pgadmin)

+# Recommended workflow

+As mentioned before, __DO NOT__ push anything without permission to the `trailblazer_mono` repo.

+It is recommended that you open for example `frontend` and only work from that directory.
+By doing this, you treat it as a normal repository, and all the commits will be pushed to that repository.

 # Trailblazer

 For documentation about the different modules of Trailblazer, se the documentation for each project.